WPitera/Show-Recommendation-System/README.md

 - Submit a pull request with a detailed description of your changes.
 - Follow the existing code style and include appropriate tests.

-- William handled the coding, with some help from John
-- John organized the presentation, with some help from William
-- We both worked on the readme

 ---